-Join John McWade for an in-depth discussion in this video Invisible square makes card design easy, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video Invisible square makes card design easy, part of Learning Graphic Design: Techniques.

 I'd like to show you one of my favorite techniques for designing a business card …that includes a graphic.
 It's super easy, it's super versatile. …And it's based on an idea that I call the invisible square. …It's as easy to do as this.
 Start with a business card. …This standard US business card is 3 and a half inches by 2 inches, and at one end …just draw a square.
 It's obviously 2 inches by 2 inches, and …on this line set your type.
 You'll notice in this case just a single …typeface in a single size, differentiated only by weight.…